ekmett/unboxed/README.md

 [![Travis Continuous Integration Status][travis-img]][travis]

-This is a small package exploring how to overloade Prelude typeclasses to work over multiple `RuntimeRep`s.
+This is a small package exploring how to overload Prelude typeclasses to work over multiple `RuntimeRep`s.

 The end result is that with enough extensions, including `NoImplicitPrelude`, and `RebindableSyntax`, importing `Unlifted.Prelude` will allow you to work with `Eq`, `Ord`, `Num`, etc. in any `TYPE r`, not just `TYPE 'LiftedRep`.
 This allows using numeric literals such as 3 in unlifted types such as `Int#`, or `Float#`.
 If you are working with types of kind Type, this package will delegate to normal Prelude instances, so you don't have to provide duplicate definitions.